canonical/is-charms-contributing-guide/src/ci/200-failing-checks.md

   and a change is urgently needed to fix a critical issue in production.

-Even in the above cases it is not clear whether it is reasonable to merge a PR with failing checks due to the high risks of ignoring failing checks that have been adopted by the team.
+Even in the above cases it is not clear whether it is reasonable to merge a PR with failing checks due to the high risks this entails.
 Judgement is required in these cases weighing the risks of introducing bugs with the urgency and impact of the underlying need to land the change.